-Belgium – the capital of Europe – home to the EU headquarters – and home to chocolate, waffles, fries, jenever, the Battlefields of Flanders, La Grand Place of Brussels, the Bruges canals, Ghent’s Gravensteen fort and Cathedral of St. Bavo, chocolate, the Flemish masterpiece The Ghent Altarpiece, Michelangelo’s Madonna and Child, art nouveau architecture, Waterloo, the Meuse Valley, and, of course, the over 800 varieties of beer!
+Belgium – the capital of Europe – is home to EU headquarters and EU Parliament in Brussels.
+It is also home to 15 UNESCO World Heritage Sites, including La Grand Place of Brussels, and chocolate, waffles, fries, jenever, the Battlefields of Flanders, the Bruges canals, Ghent and its Gravensteen Castle and St. Bavo’s Cathedral (which houses the Flemish masterpiece The Ghent Altarpiece), Michelangelo’s Madonna and Child, art nouveau architecture, Waterloo, Antwerp, the Meuse Valley, and, of course, the over 800 varieties of beer!
 Did I mention chocolate?

 LANGUAGES IN BELGIUM